waggle-sensor/waggle/data/README.md

 Historic Data from the Chicago AoT nodes are available for download and analysis.
 The data *will not be updated anymore* as the Chicago [AoT project has reached EOL](http://arrayofthings.github.io/).

-Historic Data from the Chicago AoT nodes are available for download and analysis.
-The data *will not be updated anymore* as the Chicago [AoT project has reached EOL](http://arrayofthings.github.io/).
-The final archive can be obtained from this [link](http://www.mcs.anl.gov/research/projects/waggle/downloads/datasets/index.php).

 Data ([ontology](https://github.com/waggle-sensor/beehive-server/blob/master/publishing-tools/projects/AoT_Chicago.complete/sensors.csv)) is assembled and exported daily, and made available via an archive published every day at midnight CST.

 ## Archive Format